 3. Ask for more info – If you’re buying a bulk lot of LEGO bricks, make sure to ask if the seller knows what’s in it.
 This can help you determine the value, especially if there are some popular sets.

-3. Designing New LEGO Sets
+3. Get Paid to Design New LEGO Sets

 If speculating or thrift-shopping LEGO doesn’t interest you, but you love building different things from basic LEGO blocks, then you should probably consider designing new LEGO sets.